🥢Easy Korean Tuna Kimbap Recipe: Fresh and Healthy

 A balanced combination of soft and crunchy elements.
 Fresh and combination of savory, salty, and slightly sweet flavors

-Kimbap aka, gimbap is a Korean dish made with a sheet of dried seaweed.
-‘Gim’ or ‘Kim’ means seaweed and ‘Bap’ means rice literally a seaweed rice roll.
-It can rolled with many different condiments: vegetables, meat, fish, and more with cooked rice.
+Kimbap aka, gimbap, is a Korean dish made with a sheet of dried seaweed.
+‘Gim’ or ‘Kim’ means seaweed and ‘Bap’ means rice literally, a seaweed rice roll.
+It can be rolled with many different condiments: vegetables, meat, fish, and more with cooked rice.

-It is a perfect to-go and must-have menu at school picnics in Korea.
+It is a perfect to-go and must-have menu for school picnics in Korea.

 Basically, it is so versatile; that you can wrap it with any ingredients that you prefer.